yduf/yduf.github.io/_posts/2020-08-12-build-meson.md

 $ meson build .
 {% endhighlight %}

+Otherwise, they can be written manually.
-eg; having in `./subprojects/libfolly.wrap`, will have meson automatically get folly from git repos at url with proper revision.
+For eg: having in `./subprojects/libfolly.wrap`, will have meson automatically get folly from git repos at url with proper revision.

 {% highlight ruby %}
 [wrap-git]